 When a layer has been marked as ‘exportable’, a new view will appear in the place of the button.
 It‘s here where you can adjust and define the settings for export.
-Anything you select will be applied when the layer is exported.
+Anything here will be applied when the layer is exported.

 Clicking on the add button in the “Export” title will add another scale to your export.
 The default values will be automatically determined by the previous settings, but this means Sketch will export a different version of the image, as defined.